unreno/genomics/notes/hg19_range_extraction.md

 Not sure what happens if they are too close to the other end.
 We shall see.
 It simply takes as much as exists, so yay.
 No special handling needed.
+However, samtools does mark the read with the requested range, not the actual range.

 ```BASH